 Tips from the teachers for the teachers

 Talking to your peers can be a great way to discover innovative solutions to long-standing problems.
 BBC Learning English has been working for years to facilitate the exchange of experiences among language teachers.
-In this video, it does so with a series of interviews with participants at the 2017 edition of the International Association of Teachers of English as a Foreign Language (IATEFL) meeting.
+In this video, it does so with a series of interviews with participants at the 2017 edition (old but still extremely relevant today!) of the International Association of Teachers of English as a Foreign Language (IATEFL) meeting.

 Among the tips, we liked best: “don’t try to rush your students’ answers!”
 Also, have a look at the original way IATEFL’s Marjorie Rosenberg explains past tense to her students (starting at 03.25 in the video).